Hierogifle/ai-odyssey/Odysse_IA.md

 <a name="shannon1948"></a>
 - Shannon, C. E. (1948).
 A Mathematical Theory of Communication.
 Bell System Technical Journal, 27(3), 379–423.
 <a name="shortliffe1976"></a>
 - Shortliffe, E. H. (1976).
-Computer-Based Medical Consultations: MYCIN.
-Elsevier.
+Computer-Based Medical Consultations: MYCIN. *Elsevier*
 <a name="stat2017"></a>
 - Stat News.
 (2017, September 5).
 IBM’s Watson recommended ‘unsafe and incorrect’ cancer treatments, study finds.
 <a name="thomas1265"></a>
 - Thomas d’Aquin.
-(1265–1273).
-Summa Theologica [Somme théologique]
+(1265–1273). *Summa Theologica* [Somme théologique]
 <a name="turing1936"></a>
 - Turing, A. M. (1936).
-On computable numbers, with an application to the Entscheidungsproblem.
-Proceedings of the London Mathematical Society, 2(42), 230–265.
+On computable numbers, with an application to the Entscheidungsproblem. *Proceedings of the London Mathematical Society*, 2(42), 230–265.
 <a name="turing1950"></a>
 - Turing, A. M. (1950).
-Computing machinery and intelligence.
-Mind, 59(236), 433–460.
+Computing machinery and intelligence. *Mind*, 59(236), 433–460.
 <a name="vaswani2017"></a>
 - Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., … & Polosukhin, I. (2017).
-Attention Is all you need.
-Advances in Neural Information Processing Systems, 30, 5998–6008.
+Attention Is all you need. *Advances in Neural Information Processing Systems*, 30, 5998–6008.
 <a name="vidal2018"></a>
 - Vidal, M., & Piater, J. (2018).
 Beyond pixels: A comprehensive survey from visual recognition to cognition.
 Artificial Intelligence, 258, 66–115. https://doi.org/10.1016/j.artint.2018.01.004
 <a name="von1945"></a>